openharmony/docs/zh-cn/application-dev/media/video-playback.md

 videoPlayer.url = fdPath;

-// 设置surfaceID用于显示视频画面
-await videoPlayer.setDisplaySurface(surfaceID).then(() => {
+// Set the surface ID to display the video image. await videoPlayer.setDisplaySurface(surfaceID).then(() => {
     console.info('setDisplaySurface success');
 }, failureCallback).catch(catchCallback);

-// 调用prepare完成播放前准备工作
-await videoPlayer.prepare().then(() => {
+// Call the prepare interface to prepare for playback. await videoPlayer.prepare().then(() => {
     console.info('prepare success');
 }, failureCallback).catch(catchCallback);

-// 调用play接口正式开始播放
-await videoPlayer.play().then(() => {
+// Call the play interface to start playback. await videoPlayer.play().then(() => {
     console.info('play success');
 }, failureCallback).catch(catchCallback);

-// 播放一段时间后，下发切视频指令
-// 重置播放配置
+// Send the instruction to switch to the next video clip after a period of time.
-await videoPlayer.reset().then(() => {
+// Reset the playback configuration. await videoPlayer.reset().then(() => {
     console.info('reset success');
 }, failureCallback).catch(catchCallback);

-// 用户选择视频设置fd(本地播放)
-let fdNextPath = 'fd://'
-let nextPath = 'data/accounts/account_0/appdata/ohos.xxx.xxx.xxx/02.mp4';
+// Set the FD (local playback) of the video file selected by the user. let fdNextPath = 'fd://' let nextPath = 'data/accounts/account_0/appdata/ohos.xxx.xxx.xxx/02.mp4';
 await fileIO.open(nextPath).then(fdNumber) => {